scexao-org/fastpdi_dpp/docs/index.rst

 Citing
 ------

-If you use ``vampires_dpp`` in your research, please consider citing it as software with the following DOI: (`TODO <https://github.com/scexao-org/vampires_dpp/blob/main/CITATIONS.bib>`_)
+If you use ``fastpdi_dpp`` in your research, please consider citing it as software with the following DOI: (`TODO <https://github.com/scexao-org/fastpdi_dpp/blob/main/CITATIONS.bib>`_)

 License
 -------

-``vampires_dpp`` is licensed under the MIT open-source license.
-See `LICENSE <https://github.com/scexao-org/vampires_dpp/blob/main/LICENSE>`_ for more details.
+``fastpdi_dpp`` is licensed under the MIT open-source license.
+See `LICENSE <https://github.com/scexao-org/fastpdi_dpp/blob/main/LICENSE>`_ for more details.

 Contributing and Support
 ------------------------

-If you would like to contribute, feel free to open a `pull request <https://github.com/scexao-org/vampires_dpp/pulls>`_.
-If you want to discuss something before contributing, head over to `discussions <https://github.com/scexao-org/vampires_dpp/discussions>`_ and join or open a new topic.
-If you're having problems with something, please open an `issue <https://github.com/scexao-org/vampires_dpp/issues>`_.
+If you would like to contribute, feel free to open a `pull request <https://github.com/scexao-org/fastpdi_dpp/pulls>`_.
+If you want to discuss something before contributing, head over to `discussions <https://github.com/scexao-org/fastpdi_dpp/discussions>`_ and join or open a new topic.
+If you're having problems with something, please open an `issue <https://github.com/scexao-org/fastpdi_dpp/issues>`_.

 Indices and Tables